tdsacilowski/hashi-demo/README.md

 Ideally, you should pre-bake as much as possible into AMIs for each component of the system and only send over bootstrap configuration via Terraform (or other provisioners).
 Packer allows you to easily build various machine images as part of your CI / CD pipeline.

 Building our Nomad client AMI is very straightforward.
 The `hashi-demo/packer/nomad-client directory` contains a JSON file with the image and build definition.
-Navigate to this directory and perform the following:

-1. Validate the template:
+First, let's navigate to this directory and validate our template:

 ```
 $ packer validate nomad-client.json
 Template validated successfully.
 ```

-2. Build the image:
+Next, we'll build the image:

 ```
 $ packer build nomad-client.json
 ...